davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

 My problems with this are:

-- this is not intuitive for newcomers to Nuxt
+- this is counter-intuitive for any (let alone Vue) developers coming to Nuxt
 - you can't move components without the auto-import itself being renamed
-- thus, moving components to subfolders will inexplainably break your app
+- thus, moving components to subfolders will inexplicably break your app
 - you have to manually find and replace component names in your markup
 - you can potentially have _multiple_ components pointing at the same auto-import
 - you don't know what components are used, where, or how many times